AoiAgent/DatabaseManager/agent-twitter-client/README.md

 # Twitter Scraper Library

-A Rust port of the TypeScript library (https://github.com/ai16z/agent-twitter-client).
-This package does not require the Twitter API to use!

 A Rust library that provides a scraper interface for the Twitter API.
 Easily interact with Twitter through authentication, timeline fetching, user operations, and more.

 ## Features